Why Consistency in Communication is Key to Donor Retention

 Be meticulous.
 No donor wants to see her name misspelled, be addressed as Mrs. when she prefers Ms., or receive three mailings because you have duplicate records.

-Your donor database is an essential tool and it needs to be up-to-date and filled with accurate information about your donors.
+Your CRM/donor database is an essential tool, and it needs to be up-to-date and filled with accurate information about your donors.

 Run your donor list through the National Change of Address database.
 It may cost some money to do this, but it’s worth it if you come out with squeaky-clean data.
-Do this at least once a year.
+Do it at least once a year.

 Also, if you haven’t already done this, segment your donors into different groups – new donors, returning donors, monthly donors, etc. You may need to make some changes.
 For example, if a single gift donor starts giving monthly.

 You might also want to move some lapsed donors who haven’t donated for several years into an inactive file.
 Don’t do this until you’ve sent targeted, personalized appeals asking them to donate again.
-And if you’ve never gotten in touch with any lapsed donors from 2022, you could reach out to them now.
+And if you’ve never gotten in touch with any lapsed donors from 2024, you could reach out to them now.

 Do the same thing with your email list.
-It doesn’t make sense to send email to people who don’t respond to it.
+It doesn’t make sense to send emails to people who don’t respond to them.
 Give these people a chance to re-engage, and if they’re not even opening your emails, move them to an inactive file.
 Don’t worry if people unsubscribe.
 You’re better off with an email list of engaged subscribers.

 Freshen up your messages

-Now that you’ve cleaned up your mailing lists and segmented your donors, it’s time to freshen up your messages, if you haven’t done that for a while.
+You know what else might be stale – your messages.
+Take some time to freshen them up, if you haven’t done that for a while.
 Ideally, you should do this at least once a year.
 I mentioned this in a recent post, emphasizing that your donor communication needs to be clear, conversational, and specific.
 Stay away from generic language and jargon.

 There’s a good chance your thank you letters need a refresh.
 Your thank you letters need to actually thank your donors, not brag about your organization.
 Also, make sure your automatically generated thank you emails and landing pages don’t look like boring receipts.
 Create separate templates for new donors, current donors, and monthly donors.